The Rain Garden, William Angliss Institute

 - ‘Streat’ – Social Enterprise Pop-Up Cafe

-Open Gardens Victoria will also be launching its Green City program which will be an ‘underlying theme’ of our open gardens and events over the next two years.
+Open Gardens Victoria will also be launching its Green City initiative which will be an ‘underlying program’ for some of our open gardens and events over the next two years.